paulschreiber/contact-form-entries/readme.txt

 You can select this in plugin settings.

+= WP Forms database =

+* Simply install our Contact form entries plugin.
+* Submit any wp form, it will saved in wordpress database.
+* You can view and edit any entry in wordpress.
+* Add Notes and send emails to any entry from wordpress.

 = Contact form advanced database =

 This contact form entries plugin not only saves contact form submissions, it has more advanced features like